joravkumar/GCTranscriptionConnector-Google/README.md

    Upon receiving the transcript, the server builds a "transcript" event message:
    - The message is structured per Genesys Cloud specifications.
    - It includes a unique transcript ID, a channel identifier (typically `external`), a flag indicating whether the transcript is final (in this implementation, it is marked as interim with `isFinal: False`), and the transcript text in the `alternatives` field.
    - The event message is then sent to Genesys Cloud using the `_send_json` method, thereby injecting the transcription back into the Genesys Cloud conversation.
-Genesys Cloud can then use the transcription for features like speech and text analytics or native agent assist.
+Genesys Cloud can then use the transcription for features like speech and text analytics or other WEM features.

 ---